de4a-eu/de4a/README.md

 ## News and Noteworthy

+* v0.1.7 - 2022-07-14
+    * Added the new configuration property `de4a.smp.tls.trustall` to be able to turn off TLS validation for the SMP.
+The default is `false` for backwards compatibility.
 * v0.1.6 - 2022-04-27
     * Fixing a `NullPointerException` in error case
     * Updated to latest H2 version 2.1.212